The National Archives holds the service records of Australians who served with the Army in World War II.

 - Lists of Army personnel from the Australian Military Force and Second Australian Imperial Force 1940-45 (Series A828).

-What’s in World War II Army service records?
+What's in WWII Army service records?

-Army records from World War II usually include:
+Army records from WWII usually include:

 - attestation (enlistment) form, setting out personal details such as age, next of kin and former occupation